CaravanStudios/open-product-recovery/standards/transfer_api.md

 The request body to the acceptHistory endpoint must be a JSON map with the following properties:

 * `historySinceUTC` (`number`, optional) : An optional unix timestamp (milliseconds since the epoch UTC) indicating that the caller prefers to see the history of offers accepted after the requested time.
+* `pageToken` (`string`, optional) : A token indicating which page of the results to return.
+This must be a page token returned by a prior request to the `acceptHistory` endpoint.
+Note that if a `pageToken` is specified, all other parameters are ignored, because the pageToken encodes all other information about the request.
+The page token format is unspecified and may change at any time.
+* `maxResultsPerPage` (`number`, optional) - A requested maximum number of results per page.
+The server may ignore this parameter.
+If honored, this parameter applies to both the contents of `SNAPSHOT` and `DIFF` replies.

 #### 6.3.7.4. `acceptHistory` Response Body

 The response body must be a JSON object with the following properties:

 * `offerHistories` (`Array<`[`OfferHistory`](#63741-offerhistory-object)`>`) : An array of OfferHistory objects representing the history of accepted offers for the requesting organization.
+* `nextPageToken` (`string`, optional) : The page token for the next page of results.
+If this field is missing, it means the current page is the last page of results.

 ##### 6.3.7.4.1.
 OfferHistory Object